tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/clerk-auth.md

 ## Update your Tina Config

-Add the following to your `tina/config.{ts.js}` file, be sure to replace "my-email@gmail.com" with the email you're signing in with:
+Add the following to your `tina/config.{ts.js}` file.
+Be sure to replace "my-email@gmail.com" with the email you're signing in with:

 ```ts
 import { ClerkAuthProvider } from 'tinacms-clerk/dist/frontend'